-Designed to expand knowledge and develop expertise across a range of key areas of law, the ANU Master of Laws (LLM) offers a globally recognized advanced law degree.
+Designed to expand knowledge and develop expertise across a range of key areas of law, the ANU Master of Laws (LLM) is a globally recognised advanced law degree.

-Allowing students to build their own program of study by choosing from more than 80 different courses, the ANU Master of Laws is especially useful for anyone wanting to gain an in-depth understanding of law across a broad range of areas, or seeking to focus on a specific combination of legal areas and topics.
+Allowing you to build your own program of study by choosing from more than 80 different courses [PDF; 286k], the ANU Master of Laws is especially valuable whether you seek to gain an in-depth understanding of law across a broad range of areas or focus on a specific combination of legal areas and topics.

-To help students to balance study with full-time employment and other personal commitments, the ANU LLM places an emphasis on flexibility.
-This includes clustering lectures over ‘intensive’ periods of 3-5 days – reducing the need for students to relocate to Canberra, or travel to the campus on multiple occasions – and making extensive use of online learning, enabling students to structure study when and where it suits them best.
+To help you balance study with full-time employment and other personal commitments, the ANU LLM places an emphasis on flexibility.
+This includes clustering lectures over ‘intensive’ periods of 3-5 days – reducing the need for you to travel to campus on multiple occasions – and making extensive use of online learning, enabling you to structure study when and where it suits you best.

 Admission to practice